Torosaurus: Description

 The individuals referred to Torosaurus are all large, comparable to the largest Triceratops specimens, measuring 7.5 to 9 m long and weighing 6–11 MT.
 Due to the elongated frill, the skull length is especially considerable.
 Hatcher estimated the skull of YPM 1830 at 2.2 m and that of YPM 1831 at 2.35 m.
 In 1933, Richard Swann Lull increased this to 2.4 m and 2.57 m, respectively.
 Based on this, Torosaurus was seen as having the longest skull of any known land animal.
 In 1998, however, Thomas Lehman claimed that a Pentaceratops specimen possessed a partial skull that would have been 2.9 m long in life.
 This was again doubted by Nicholas Longrich who, in 2011, named this exemplar as a separate genus, Titanoceratops, and concluded its skull had been reconstructed as too long.
 Furthermore, in 2006, Andrew Farke had pointed out that the new skulls described by him were even longer on average than Hatcher's original two.
 MOR 1122 has a length of 2.52 m and MOR 981 has a length of 2.77 m.
 The well preserved skull of the Torosaurus specimen nicknamed "Adam", first put on display in 2023, is the largest known at 3 m long.
+T. utahensis is estimated to have a possible maximum skull length of 2.9 m.

 In 2006, Farke established some diagnostic traits of Torosaurus.
 The frill is extremely long in comparison to the remainder of the skull.
 The rear edge of the frill bears ten or more epiperietals, or triangular osteoderms.
 A midline triangular osteoderm is absent.
 Likewise, no osteoderm straddles the parietal-squamosal boundary.
-The parietal bone is thin and pierced by parietal fenestrae in the form of circular or transversely ovalur openings.
+The parietal bone is thin and pierced by parietal fenestrae in the form of circular or transversely ovular openings.
 The parietal bone is about 20% wider than it is long.
 Farke identified a single trait in which T. latus differed from both Triceratops horridus and T. utahensis.
 Its squamosal bore a conspicuous ridge on the edge with the parietal combined with a deep longitudinal trough parallel to it.